Tehrangeles: Distribution

-As the population has grown, Iranians and their American-born children have settled in neighborhoods throughout Los Angeles, including Tarzana, Woodland Hills, Encino, and Beverly Hills, as well as the cities of Irvine, Huntington Beach and elsewhere in Orange County.
-Additionally, a growing Iranian community exists in the Inland Empire, centered in Eastvale, Rancho Cucamonga, Riverside, Corona, and Temecula.
+As the population has grown, Iranians and their American-born children have settled in neighborhoods throughout Los Angeles, including Tarzana, Woodland Hills, Westwood, Encino, Bel Air, and Beverly Hills, as well as the cities of Irvine, Huntington Beach and elsewhere in Orange County.
+Additionally, a growing Iranian community exists in the Inland Empire, centered in Eastvale, Rancho Cucamonga, Chino Hills, Riverside, Corona, and Temecula.
 They have also made their homes in San Diego and the Palm Springs area of the Coachella Valley.